casper-network/docs-archive/dapp-dev-guide/contract-dsl/advanced.rst

 Using the Makefile
 ^^^^^^^^^^^^^^^^^^
 If you examine the repository contents, you’ll see that there is a Makefile.
-This is an alternative to using a build script, as we did in the `Getting guide <https://docs.casperlabs.io/en/latest/dapp-dev-guide/setup-of-rust-contract-sdk.html>`_.
+This is an alternative to using a build script, as we did in the `Getting Started guide <https://docs.casperlabs.io/en/latest/dapp-dev-guide/setup-of-rust-contract-sdk.html>`_.
 To duplicate the steps we took above, you would simply run the following two commands in your terminal:

 .. code-block:: bash